Battleships in World War II: Armor

 Fleet Air Arm planned to release their armor-piercing bombs from above a certain height so they would penetrate Tirpitzs thick armor during Operation Tungsten.
-As the British pilots did not release their ordnance from the optimal altitude, Tirpitz suffered extensive damage to her upperworks but her deck armor remained intact.
+As the British pilots did not release their ordnance from the optimal altitude, Tirpitz suffered extensive damage to her upper works but her deck armor remained intact.
 While the suicide air attacks—the so-called kamikaze—struck many U.S. battleships, none were seriously damaged due to their thick armor.
 Kamikaze were much more successful against lesser-armored ships.